Preference Learning in School Choice Problems: Introduction

-We study a mechanism design problem with RI agents, emphasizing how the mechanism being used affects the qualitative and quantitative natures of the information acquired by agents and vice versa.\footnote{On the other hand, \emph{in}-flexible information acquisition has been studied in, e.g., auction. \citet{persico2000information} considers information structures that are ranked by accuracy and establishes that the value of information is higher in a more risk-sensitive problem.} Other papers sharing this scheme include, but are not limited to: \citet{yang2019} and \citet{liyang} on contract designs with an RI agent; and \citet{bloedelsegal} on information design with an RI agent.
+We study a mechanism design problem with RI agents, emphasizing how the mechanism being used affects the qualitative and quantitative natures of the information acquired by agents.
+Other papers sharing this scheme include, but are not limited to: \citet{yang2019} and \citet{liyang} on contract designs with an RI agent; and \citet{bloedelsegal} on information design with an RI agent.
 We use mutual information to measure the cost of information acquisition. \citet{shannon}, \citet{infortheory} and \citet{caplindean} provide information-theoretic, coding-theoretic, and revealed-preference foundations for this modeling choice, respectively.
 The growing literature on RI is recently surveyed by \citet{caplinsurvey} and \citet{risurvey}.